-In summer, it is important to protect your child against sunburn.
+It is important to protect your child against sunburn.
 Their skin will be more sensitive to the sun after chemotherapy so it's important to ensure they apply sunblock and cover up.

 When your child has a low white blood cell count (neutropenic), they are at risk of infection.
 Infections can be life threatening.
-If your child is receiving intensive chemotherapy, they may be admitted to hospital while their white blood cell count is below 1x109.
+If your child is receiving intensive chemotherapy, they may be admitted to hospital while their white blood cell count is below $1 \times 10^9$ .
 The white blood cells are usually at their lowest about 7 to 14 days after treatment.